echoes-io/brand/README.md

 ### Source

-All colors are defined in `colors/index.ts` as the single source of truth.
-All exports are generated from this file.
+All colors are defined in `colors/index.ts` and typography in `typography/index.ts` as single sources of truth.
+All exports are generated from these files.

 ### Palettes